top of page

 • Collaborating with others/synthesis "How can we combine our ideas to make something unique or different?"

-• Developing/refining an idea "How can I make this more interesting, beautiful, funny or powerful?"
+• Developing/refining an idea "How can I make this more interesting, beautiful, funny, or powerful?"

 3 & 4.
 Curiosity and Content:

 What we know or understand (content) is the raw material for creative thinking.
-We take what we already know and apply or combine it with something else to create something new.
+We take what we already know and apply it or combine it with something else to create something new.
 For example, John F. Mitchell and Martin Cooper were able to invent the cell phone, because Alexander Graham Bell had first invented the telephone.
-They combined that idea of the telephone with new technology and created a tool that changed all of our lives.
+They combined the idea of the telephone with new technology and created a tool that changed our lives.
 In turn, they would never have accomplished what they did, if they weren't interested in and curious about cellular technology.
 That motivation kept them working through countless setbacks.
 I am sure Alexander would be amazed at how far his idea has gone.

 Foster Curiosity:

 It should be noted that some kiddos are naturally little knowledge omnivores and others not so much.
 My experience is that some learners want to tell you what they know much more than they want you to tell them what you know.
 I feel that curiosity, like all human characteristics, is a product of nature and nurture.
-We tend to be more curious about something we have a natural intelligence for, likely because learning and processing new information is easy and fun for those that possess this type of intelligence.
-I have no curiosity when it comes to fishing, but my husband is an encyclopedia of flyfishing.
+We tend to be more curious about something we have a natural intelligence for, likely because learning and processing new information is easy and fun for those who possess this type of intelligence.
+I have no curiosity when it comes to fishing, but my husband is an encyclopedia of fly fishing.
 I still really couldn't tell you what a roll cast is despite years of constant exposure.

 Model Curiosity: